-Accessed only by the walking paths, making your way through the cool confines of one of the aviaries is one of the most fascinating parts of a San Diego Zoo visit.
-If you walk too fast you’ll miss a lot so make sure to find a bench to bird-watch.
+Accessed only by the walking paths, make your way through the cool confines of one of the aviaries.
+These bird sanctuaries are some of the most fascinating parts of a San Diego Zoo visit.
+If you walk too fast you’ll miss a lot, so find a bench to bird watch.
 Many of these birds are camouflaged in the lush trees and bushes and you won’t see them until you pause to look.
 Keepers set up trays of fruit and the birds stop over to nibble.

 Bring Your Own Food

-Parking in the lot is free.
-You can purchase zoo tickets in advance online at a discount with Undercover Tourist.
-Definitely purchase them ahead of time if you’re trying to maximize your time inside the zoo.
+Purchase San Diego Zoo tickets online at a discount here so you can maximize your time inside the zoo.
 Hours are extended during the summer months and over the holidays.
 I highly recommend getting to the zoo early and staying late, especially if you want to see the animals when they are most active.